shruthi-jan/Object-localization/README.md

-# Object-localization
+# Object localization using TensorFlow

-Object localization using TensorFlow
+In this project, the objective is to learn how to localize objects using TensorFlow The data set used is from OpenMoji